empathictech/och-watchdog/README.md

 ## Sending emails

 This app's default functionality is to print results to stdout.
-If you would like to send emails you will need to create a `credentials.env` file in the `/app/env_files/` directory.
-The app is expecting `credentials.env` to contain this information, verbatim.
+If you would like to send emails you will need to create a `credentials.env` file in the `app` directory. `credentials.env` should contain this information, verbatim.

 ```text
 recipient_email_address